 The work of the theme is built around implementing the IUCN/WCPA Strategic Framework for Capacity Development in Protected Areas and Other Conserved Territories (SFCD).
 The SFCD is the result of two years of consultations, culminating at the IUCN World Parks Congress in Australia in 2014.
 It builds on a wealth of good practice from around the world to define four programmes that will help address the capacity challenge for protected areas in the next decade.

 Programme 1.
 Promoting professionalization

-We are developing a range of global tools, materials and initiatives to support the adoption of professional standards for protected area management, to raise the professional profile and image of
+We are developing a range of global tools, materials and initiatives to support the adoption of professional standards for protected area management.

 Programme 2.
 Supporting indigenous peoples and local communities